To Us, Sustainability is all About Preserving and Enhancing

 Today you can buy traditional-looking windows that look like they belong in your historic home and offer great thermal protection.
 Or consider that the existing windows have survived for over 100 years.
 A new window will likely last only 20 years and will become landfill.
 Curtains and storm windows might also do the trick.

+You have options to insulate your attic with products that have a low carbon footprint.
+Consider bookcases along drafty walls – they are beautiful, functional and provide a great insulation value.
 There are efficient heating and cooling options on the market that help regulate the temperamental areas of your house.
 And, because older homes tend to have basements, you’ve likely been given a room in your house that can feel like it’s air-conditioned all summer long or warm all winter long without spending a penny on heating or cooling.

 Think of that word sustainability for a moment.
 At root, the word “sustain” is all about preserving and enhancing what’s there.
 That’s what home renovation is all about.